Tomev/SockPuppetGPT/TR - Paged Out! #3, GPT SockPuppeteer.md

 header-includes:
     \pagestyle{empty}
 ---
-# AIleister Cryptley, a gpt-fueled sock puppeteer
+# AIleister Cryptley, a GPT-fueled sock puppeteer

 Have you ever wondered how to make your sock puppet more fleshed out without any substantial work on your behalf?
 Now, with LLMs (large language models) to help you, it's easier than ever.